 Convenings bring new ideas on Urban95 and Parents+

-In 2017, we held two “convenings” on our investment areas Urban95 and Parents+, bringing together a diverse range of stakeholders from the early childhood field and beyond with a view to making new connections and generating practical ideas to inform a “starter kit” that synthesises what we’re learning.
-The Urban95 convening took place in May, and Parents+ in December.
+In 2017 and 2018, we held “convenings” on our investment areas Urban95 and Parents+, bringing together a diverse range of stakeholders from the early childhood field and beyond with a view to making new connections and generating practical ideas.
+Among other things, this resulted in the publication in 2018 of the first draft of the Urban95 Starter Kit, a collection of promising ideas we have encountered in our Urban95 work so far.

 Bus stops, playgrounds and walking tours